zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * The response from ns1 on the NSEC query has the AA flag unset.
   * On ns2, the zone gives NODATA responses without NSEC or NSEC3 record for both the NSEC3PARAM query and the NSEC query.

+### NS-NSEC-RESP-1
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).

+* Zone: ns-nsec-resp-1.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.

+### NS-NSEC-RESP-MISS-SOA-1
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+SOA is missing.

+* Zone: ns-nsec-resp-miss-soa-1.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC and RRSIG records.
+    * SOA is missing.

+### NS-NSEC-RESP-WRONG-SOA-1
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+SOA has wrong owner name.

+* Zone: ns-nsec-resp-wrong-soa-1.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * The owner name of the SOA record in the NODATA response to the NSEC query is `sub.ns-nsec-resp-wrong-soa-1.dnssec10.xa` instead of expected `ns-nsec-resp-wrong-soa-1.dnssec10.xa`.

+### NS-NSEC-RESP-MULT-NSEC-1
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+Errouneously multiple NSEC.

+* Zone: ns-nsec-resp-mult-nsec-1.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * There is more than one NSEC record.

+### NS-NSEC-RESP-NSEC-MM-APEX-1
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+The owner name of the NSEC record does not match apex as expected.

+* Zone: ns-nsec-resp-nsec-mm-apex-1.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * The owner name of the NSEC record does not match apex.

+### NS-NSEC-RESP-ERR-TP-1
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+The type list of the NSEC record lacks some expected types.

+* Zone: ns-nsec-resp-err-tp-1.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * The NSEC type list does not include "NSEC".

+### NS-NSEC-RESP-ERR-TP-2
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+The type list of the NSEC record lacks some expected types.

+* Zone: ns-nsec-resp-err-tp-2.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * The NSEC type list does not include "RRSIG".

+### NS-NSEC-RESP-ERR-TP-3
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+The type list of the NSEC record includes some unexpected types.

+* Zone: ns-nsec-resp-err-tp-3.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * The NSEC type list includes "NSEC3PARAM".

+### NS-NSEC-RESP-ERR-TP-4
+An NSEC zone.
+NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
+The type list of the NSEC record includes some unexpected types.

+* Zone: ns-nsec-resp-err-tp-4.dnssec10.xa
+  * The answer section is empty in response to NSEC query.
+  * The authority section holds NSEC, SOA and RRSIG records.
+    * The NSEC type list includes "NSEC3".

 ### SERVER-NO-DNSSEC-1
 An NSEC zone.
 No DNSKEY in response from ns1.
 Normal response from ns2.